Kingsbridge Armory Redevelopment

 June 24, 2009 - At Bronx Community Board 7 as part of the Uniform Land Use Review (ULURP) process.

 October 2008 - Public scoping meeting

-April 2013 - New York City Ofiicials announce the Armory will be developed as the world's largest indoor ice facility.
-Stay tuned for details on the historic Community Benefits Agreement secured by the Kingsbrudge Armory Redevelopment Alliance.
+2013 - New York City Ofiicials announce the Armory will be developed as the world's largest indoor ice facility.
+For more details details on the historic Community Benefits Agreement secured by the Kingsbrudge Armory Redevelopment Alliance, visit NorthwestBronx.org.

 March 11, 2009 - The Board of the New York City Industrial Development Agency today preliminary approval for approximately $17.8 million in tax breaks to the Related Companies for redevelopment of the Kingsbridge Armory.
 Dozens of Kingsbridge Armory Redevelopment Alliance members were present.
 While most projects are unanimously approved, IDA board members representating the New York City Comptroller and Manhattan Borough Present asked for the vote to be postponed until community concerns regarding job standards and appropriate community space are addressed.
 After the rest of the Board voted against postponement, these two voted against the preliminary approval.

 March 6, 2009 – The New York City Industrial Development Agency held a public hearing on a proposal to provide the Related Companies with $13.8 million in city tax breaks for redevelopment of the Kingsbridge Armory.
 More than 20 members of the Kingsbridge Armory Redevelopment Alliance, along with public officials, advocacy groups, and other concerned residents spoke at the hearing and at a press conference beforhand about the necessity of providing community benefits in exchange for the subsidies.